auriou/DataBusinessService/README.md

 # DataBusinessService
-Bestpractice for DAL and BLL
+Best practice for DAL and BLL